|CASE REPORT - CYST AND TUMOURS

 Declaration of patient consent

 The authors certify that they have obtained all appropriate patient consent forms.
-In the form, the patient has given his consent for his images and other clinical information to be reported in the journal.
-The patient understands that name and initials will not be published and due efforts will be made to conceal the identity, but anonymity cannot be guaranteed.
+In the form, the patient has given her consent for her images and other clinical information to be reported in the journal.
+The patient understands that her name and initials will not be published and due efforts will be made to conceal their identity, but anonymity cannot be guaranteed.